Status: Bill 13 received Royal Assent July 18, 2019. Bill 27 introduced June 23, 2020

 Ministry responsible: Justice and Solicitor General

-The Alberta Senate Election Act will bring back Senate nominee elections so voters can decide who will best represent them in the Senate and fight for Alberta’s interests in Ottawa.
+- Bill 13: The Alberta Senate Election Act came into effect on July 18, 2019 to bring back Senate nominee elections so voters can decide who will best represent them in the Senate and fight for Alberta’s interests in Ottawa.

 Under the previous law, which expired in 2016, Alberta held Senate nominee elections from 1989 until 2012.
 During this time, 10 nominees were elected and 5 were appointed to the Senate.
 Alberta currently has 6 representatives in the Senate.